livia360/Capstone_project/README.md

 ![PCA colored by Total expenses](./images/pca2.jpg)

-The red points representing the upper quartile of 'TotalExpenses' and it spreads across the first dimension.
+The red points represent the upper quartile of 'TotalExpenses' and spread across the first dimension.
 There's also a spread of the other quartiles as well.
 In this representation, the two principal components account for some 60% of the variance in the data.

 # 4. Preporcessing and Training